JuBiotech/peak-performance/paper/paper.md

 The presented Python package $\texttt{PeakPerformance}$ applies Bayesian inference to chromatographic peak fitting, and provides an automated approach featuring model selection and uncertainty quantification.
 Regarding peak acceptance, it improves on vendor software solutions with more sophisticated, multi-layered metrics for decision making based on convergence of the parameter estimation, as well as the uncertainties of peak parameters.
 Currently, its application is focused on data from targeted liquid chromatography tandem mass spectrometry (LC-MS/MS), but its design allows for an expansion to other chromatographic techniques and accommodates users with little programming experience by supplying convenience functions and relying on Microsoft Excel for data input and reporting.
-$\texttt{PeakPerformance}$ is implemented in Python, its source code is available on [GitHub](https://github.com/JuBiotech/peak-performance), and a through documentation is available under [https://peak-performance.rtfd.io](https://peak-performance.rtfd.io).
+$\texttt{PeakPerformance}$ is implemented in Python, its source code is available on [GitHub](https://github.com/JuBiotech/peak-performance), and a thorough documentation is available under [https://peak-performance.rtfd.io](https://peak-performance.rtfd.io).
 It is unit-tested on Linux and Windows and accompanied by documentation as well as example notebooks.

 # Statement of need